Leone Modena: Life

 Leon's 1626 book Tzori la-nefesh u-marpeh la-etsem (Balm for the Soul and Cure for the Bone), written for Venice's Ashkenazi burial society, was one of the first such texts written for laypeople who cared for the sick and dying.
 He wrote that he intended to set out a Jewish method for ritualizing death so that the Jewish community would not "do less than the people around us [i.e., Christians] by not taking care that when someone is on his deathbed he should meet his Maker in a state of supplication and confession of his sins and transgressions."

 Rabbi Modena attracted many upper-crust Venetians to the synagogue in the Venetian Ghetto who wanted to hear his sermons.
 He had many connections with Englishmen including the ambassador of King James I to Venice, Sir Henry Wotton and his chaplain, William Bedell.
 Rabbi Modena taught Hebrew to Bedell, who in turn introduced Rabbi Modena to Christian interpretations of the Bible.
-At the behest of Wotton Rabbi Modena prepared comprehensive guide to Judaism for Christian readers, Historia de gli riti Hebraici (Paris, 1637).
+At the behest of Wotton Rabbi Modena prepared a comprehensive guide to Judaism for Christian readers, Historia de gli riti Hebraici (Paris, 1637).
 This book was the first Jewish text addressed to non-Jewish readers since the days of Josephus and Philo.

-Cérémonies et coutumes parmi les Juifs by Leon of Modena, translated by French biblical scholars Richard Simon.
+Cérémonies et coutumes parmi les Juifs by Leon of Modena, translated by French biblical scholar Richard Simon.

 The innovative work, which was originally commissioned for presentation to King James I, arose out of Modena’s intense participation in the culture of international diplomacy in Venice.
 The text was translated by Christians into Dutch, English (three separate versions), French, German, and Latin in addition to being re-printed in the original Italian some eight times.
 It became the foundation of a hybrid Christian–Jewish discourse of Judaism and religious tolerance.
-It was Richard Simon translated it from original Italien for presentation to Boussuet and the Port-Royal.
+French priest Richard Simon translated it into French from the original Italian for presentation to Boussuet and the Port-Royal.
 In 1650 it was translated into English by Edmund Chilmead: The history of the rites, customes, and manner of life, of the present Jews, throughout the world.
 At the time the Jewish question, the issue of whether Jews should be permitted to resettle in Britain, was coming to the fore in London, and Leon of Modena’s book did much to stimulate popular interest.

 Among his deepest interests was music.
 He served as cantor at the synagogue in the Venetian Ghetto for more than forty years.
 Earlier, he is believed to have introduced some polyphony in the synagogue at Ferrara, and wrote two essays on music justifying polyphonic practice in services and celebrations.
 Modena was certainly a musician and a friend of Salamone Rossi; it is not clear whether he was also a composer.

 He called for religious reform in the Beit Yehuda and other works.
 According to some 19th-century scholars, he attacked traditional Judaism in a pseudonymous work entitled Qol Sakal; however, this book was not his.